LuciusAnnaeusSeneca/pdsnd_github/README.md

 First python project - analyzing bikeshare data

 ### Description
 Program to pull in .csv data files of bikeshare data from NYC, Chicago, and Washington and analyze it.

 ### Files used
-Include the files used
+chicago.csv
+new_york_city.csv
+washington.csv

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+N/A